 In most of the member states or entities, the number of lawyers increased between 2006 and 2010.
-The only exceptions are Monaco, Ireland and UK-Scotland.
-The median value of the average annual variation for the responding states or entities is +6.1% per year.
-The most important increases (around 20%) can be noted in Luxembourg, Azerbaijan, Armenia, Latvia and Moldova.
-For states in transition, such as Azerbaijan, Armenia and Moldova (where the number of lawyers remains limited) this increase can be explained by the on-going development of new legal and judicial systems.
+The only exceptions are UK-Scotland, Monaco and Norway.
+The median value of the average annual variation for the responding states or entities is 8.0% per year.
+The most important increases (around 20%) can be noted in Luxembourg, Azerbaijan, Armenia, Latvia and Republic of Moldova.
+For states in transition, such as Azerbaijan, Armenia and Republic of Moldova (where the number of lawyers remains limited) this increase can be explained by the on-going development of new legal and judicial systems.
 The situation is different for Luxembourg, which is a small state with developed consulting and legal activities which could explain the increase in the number of lawyers - though, once again, the evolution in figures must be interpreted with care when relating the number of lawyers to a small number of inhabitants.